tcjdesign/dockerfiles/discordbot/README.md

 To run container: docker run --tty=true --interactive=true --detach=true --volume=[path to data location on host]:/json jonasbonno/discordbot

+To set it up on first start:
+docker attach [name of container]
+Enter discord email, password, admin group and etc.
+To exit again press CTRL+P and then CTRL+Q

 ### Cool title, but what does it do exactly?
 A bit of everything.
 Seriously though:
 It has the [most common features](#general-commands) of many chatbots (!flip, !8, stopwatch, etc.), **custom commands** (inspired by Twitch's [Nightbot](https://www.nightbot.tv/)).